Pialmeida/face_recognition/README.md

 	- ~~Add prevention to double registers of the same name~~
 	- ~~Add calculation of hours worked at end of the day~~
 	- ~~Add sound effects for confirmation of entries~~
+	- ~~Add sensor to replace clickable button~~
+	- Add multi-entry system compatibility
 	- Add auto-sender for individuals missing entries
-	- Add sensor to replace clickable button

 - Create front-end UI for Computer Access
 	- Add registering functionality